junxit/us-congress-bills-110/metadata.md

 - 2008-06-04 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill.
 - 2008-06-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR S4890)
 - 2008-06-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR S4890)
+- 2008-06-05 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.